RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 You do indeed.
 Even though you won’t attend university or classes, a placement year is still very much considered part of your studies.
 However, the fees you pay will be a lot less.

-For the academic year 2024/2025, tuition fees during placement can go up to £1,850 for home and EU students.
-If you’re an international student, the tuition fee can be around £3,828.
-This may change depending on your university and course.
+For the academic year 2026-2027, tuition fees during placement can go up to £1,905 for home and EU students.
+It's also worth checking out your relevant student loan website for more information.

 Attending university for more than 10 weeks?
 You might need to pay the full tuition fee.